island-lang/island-lang.github.io/README.md

 speedInMph => speed * 2.23694 // speedInMph = 4.47388
 ```

-Up until now this may not look very different from computed fields, albeit with the ability to define distinct computations for different combinations of known and unknown properties.
+Thus far, this may not look very different from computed fields, albeit with the ability to define distinct computations for different combinations of known and unknown properties.
 In the next sections we'll introduce the concepts of embeddings, preconditions and semantic associations, which should demonstrate how its capabilities go well beyond being just a form of "computed fields on steroids".

 ## Context embedding